Nuvve Holding Corp. (NVVE): History, Ownership, Mission, How It Works & Makes Money

 Nuvve Holding Corp.
 (NVVE) Ownership Structure

-Institutional Investors ~25% Includes investment funds, mutual funds, and other large financial institutions.
+Institutional Investors 2.46% Includes mutual funds and other large financial entities; a very low percentage for a public company.

 Nuvve Holding Corp.
 (NVVE) Mission and Values